darekf77/taon/docs/FRAMEWORK.md

   }
 }
 ```
-Example of using middleware in controller and method:
+Example of using middlewares in controller and method:
 ```ts
 @Taon.Controller({
   className: 'SessionController',